jiaxicheng/pentaho/pdi_info.md

 * As a Data source to support PRD/CDE reports.
 This can join data sources from different servers/systems on the fly and create reports based on the actual live data.
-  It's also very useful when you need complex calculation when PRD is not flexible to handle. for example, Waterfall chart and Heatmap chart which need a pivot table as data source.
+  It's also very useful when you need complex calculation when PRD is not flexible to handle. for example, Waterfall chart and Heat Grid chart which need a pivot table as data source.

 Basically almost all data sources that provide a JDBC driver can be connected into Pentaho PDI and then you can update the warehouse database or feed the data directly into business reports